Vietnamese passport: Visa requirements

-As of 29 July 2022, Vietnamese citizens had visa-free or visa on arrival access to 55 countries and territories, ranking the Vietnamese passport 92th in the world according to the Visa Restrictions Index.
+As of 2025, Vietnamese citizens had visa-free or visa on arrival access to 52 countries and territories, ranking the Vietnamese passport 89th in the world according to the Henley Passport Index.

 Vietnamese passport allows its bearer to stay up to 30 days visa-free, mostly in ASEAN countries.
 Otherwise, Vietnamese passport holders need to apply for visa in advance to gain entry to most other developed nations.

 Passport design

 Front cover

-Vietnamese passports are purple blue in colour, with the words "SOCIALIST REPUBLIC OF VIET NAM" and "CỘNG HÒA XÃ HỘI CHỦ NGHĨA VIỆT NAM" inscribed at the top of the front cover, and the emblem of Vietnam emblazoned in the centre of the front cover, whilst the words "HỘ CHIẾU" and "PASSPORT" are respectively inscribed below.
+Vietnamese passports are purple-blue in colour, with the words "SOCIALIST REPUBLIC OF VIET NAM" and "CỘNG HÒA XÃ HỘI CHỦ NGHĨA VIỆT NAM" inscribed at the top of the front cover, and the emblem of Vietnam emblazoned in the centre of the front cover, whilst the words "HỘ CHIẾU" and "PASSPORT" are respectively inscribed below.

 A current Vietnamese passport contains 48 pages and 2 purple blue cover pages.
-The cover is described by Vietnamese and English respectively, it makes Vietnamese passport become the only one passport which do not use French as description language in the former French Indo-China states when Laotian and Cambodian passport have the French description in cover.
+Text on the cover is described in Vietnamese and English, respectively, making the Vietnamese passport the only passport which does not use French within the former French Indochina states while Laotian and Cambodian passports both include French description on their covers.